The STDyn-SLAM: A stereo vision and semantic segmentation approach for SLAM in dynamic outdoor environments: Abstract

 \section{Abstract}

-Commonly, SLAM algorithms are focused on a static environment, however, there are several scenes where dynamic objects are present.
-This work presents the STDyn-SLAM an image feature-based SLAM system working on dynamic environments using a series of sub-systems, like optic flow, orb features extraction, visual odometry, and convolutional neural networks to discern moving objects in the scene.
-The neural network is used to support object detection and segmentation to avoid erroneous maps and wrong system localization.
-The STDyn-SLAM employs a stereo pair and is developed for outdoor environments.
-Moreover, the processing time of the proposed system is fast enough to run in real-time as it was demonstrated through the experiments given in real dynamic outdoor environments.
-Further, we compare our SLAM with state-of-the-art methods achieving promising results.
+The Visual Simultaneous Localization and Mapping (SLAM) is a system based on the scene's features to estimate a map and the system pose.
+Commonly, SLAM algorithms are focused on a static environment; however, some dynamic objects are present in the vast majority of real-world applications.
+This work presents a feature-based SLAM system focused on dynamic environments using convolutional neural networks, optical flow, and depth maps to detect objects in the scene.
+The proposed system employs a stereo camera as the primary sensor to capture the scene.
+The neural network is responsible for object detection and segmentation to avoid erroneous maps and wrong system locations.
+Moreover, the proposed system's processing time is fast and can run in real-time, running in outdoor and indoor environments.
+The proposed approach has been compared with state-of-the-art; besides, we present several experimental results outdoors that corroborate the approach's effectiveness.
+Our code is available online.